Hidnish/Milestone-Project-4-Flame/README.md

     - All Products page features:
         - Shows all the products available in the store
-        - The user can filter the product displayed by clicking the respective links in the navigration bar or by searching for product: name, brand, category or description though the search bar.
+        - The user can filter the product displayed by clicking the respective links in the navigation bar or by searching for product: name, brand, category or description though the search bar.

         <br>